Lloyd Grow

-Lloyd Eugene "Dob" Grow (July 23, 1903 – June 10, 1979) was an American football and basketball coach.
-He served as the head football coach at Henderson State Teachers College—now known as Henderson State University—in Arkadelphia, Arkansas in 1939 and Kalamazoo College in Kalamazoo, Michigan from 1949 to 1952, compiling a career college football coaching record of 16–24–2.
+Lloyd Eugene "Dob" Grow (July 23, 1903 – June 10, 1979) was an American college football and college basketball coach.
+He served as the head football coach at Henderson State Teachers College—now known as Henderson State University—in Arkadelphia, Arkansas in 1939 and Kalamazoo College in Kalamazoo, Michigan from 1949 to 1952, compiling a career college football head coaching record of 16–24–2.
 Grow was an alumnus of Northeastern Oklahoma A&M College and the University of Nebraska, where he received his Bachelor of Arts.
 Grow was an assistant at the University of Wyoming.

 Coaching career

 Grow was the head football coach at Kalamazoo College in Kalamazoo, Michigan.
 He held that position for four seasons, from 1949 until 1952.
 His coaching record at Kalamazoo was 12–20–1.

 Death

 Grow died in June 1979.
 An obituary appeared in the Sports News on June 30, 1979.